 Every week, the Ardmoreite will feature area prep athletes headed into the start of the fall sports season.

-Page 2 of 2 - Follow Carter on Twitter: @wcarterARD
+Follow Carter on Twitter: @wcarterARD